 Although Speaker Nancy Pelosi’s bill to increase affordable access to medicines in the U.S., H.R.
-3, offers halting, partial steps to reduce drug prices for some of the biggest market-impact medicines purchased by the government, its flaws are so pervasive that
+3, offers halting, partial steps to reduce drug prices for some of the biggest market-impact medicines purchased by the government, its flaws are so pervasive that—unless it is substantially revised—it should be rejected.

 Truly meaningful reductions in drug prices at home or abroad will only occur when brand-name pharmaceutical companies are forced to face the threat and reality of robust competition from licensed generic companies, such as is proposed in Senator Bernie Sanders and Representative Khanna’s Bill, and in Representative Lloyd Doggett’s bill.
 In both cases, failure by Big Pharma to reduce drug prices triggers licensed competition by generic manufacturers.